 In the first one, I can’t remember seeing any English translation.
 The second one might have had but I honestly am not sure now.
 In some of the sites, you could download an app and scan a code to learn about the history of the place but not sure if these were included.

-Both are reasonably priced at 3 euro (3.50 USD as of summer 2021) though.
+Both are reasonably priced at 3 euros (3.50 USD) though.
 Self-guided also.
 The average length of visit is about 10 minutes.

 Note: It is a self-guided tour as well.
 The entrance is from the side (Calle Reyes Catolicos).